PyO3/maturin-import-hook/tests/README.md

 - update the version check in the import hook to ensure it allows using the new version
 - run the tests to ensure everything still works

+Released versions of the import hook should use a tagged version of maturin, but during development, in order to use a specific maturin commit:

+- use `maturin @ git+https://github.com/PyO3/maturin@xxxxxxx` in `requirements.txt`
+    - where `xxxxxxx` is a git commit hash
+- `export MATURIN_SETUP_ARGS="--features=scaffolding"` before running `runner.py`
+    - the `setup.py` of `maturin` uses this environment variable when building from source. the `scaffolding` feature is required for `maturin new`.
+    - Make sure a cached built version of this commit is not available because `uv` doesn't know about the environment variable. run `uv cache clean maturin` to remove any cached versions.

 ## Notes

 ### Debugging